Relativistic hyperpolarizabilities for atomic H, Li, and Be$^+$ systems: Results and Discussions

 \subsection{Hydrogen}

-Table~\ref{t1} displays a convergence study for the nonrelativistic and relativistic hyperpolarizabilities, $\gamma_0$, of the ground state of the hydrogen atom.
-As the number of $B$-spline basis functions $N$ varies from 100 to 400, the nonrelativistic value approaches the exact value of 10665/8=1333.125~a.u.~\cite{bishop92}.
-Moreover, the relativistic result has been converged to 21 significant figures.
-The extrapolated value can be obtained by assuming that the ratio of two successive hyperpolarizability differences keeps constant as $N$ becomes infinitely large.
-Comparing the nonrelativistic and relativistic values, we find that the relativistic correction on the hyperpolarizability of the ground state is $-0.135\,342\,240\,736\,649\,84$~a.u.
+Table~\ref{t1} presents a convergence analysis of the nonrelativistic and relativistic hyperpolarizabilities, $\gamma_0$, for the ground state of the hydrogen atom.
+As the number of $B$-spline basis functions $N$ varies from 100 to 400, the nonrelativistic value gradually approaches the exact value of 10665/8=1333.125~a.u.~\cite{bishop92}.
+Additionally, the relativistic result has been accurately determined to 21 significant figures.
+The extrapolated value can be obtained by assuming that the ratio of two successive hyperpolarizability differences remains constant as $N$ tends to infinity.
+Comparing the nonrelativistic and relativistic values, we find that the relativistic correction to the ground-state hyperpolarizability is $-0.135\,342\,240\,716\,897\,63$~a.u.

-For the nonrelativistic $2p$ and $3d$ states, the convergence of the calculations as the sizes of the $B$-spline basis sets increase are listed in Tables~\ref{ta1} and \ref{ta2}, and it can be seen that the converged values of the scalar and the tensor components have reached at least 21 significant digits.
-In particular, for the $2p\, (|M_L|=1)$ state, the total hyperpolarizability $\gamma$ is equal to $5\,326\,848$~a.u., which is in perfect agreement with the result of Ref.~\cite{cohen06a}.
+The convergence of calculations for the nonrelativistic $2p$ and $3d$ states, as the size of the $B$-spline basis set $N$ increases, is presented in Tables~\ref{ta1} and \ref{ta2} of Appendix~\ref{table_a}.
+It can be observed that the scalar and tensor components have converged to at least 21 significant digits.
+Specifically, for the $2p\, (|M_L|=1)$ state, the total hyperpolarizability $\gamma$ is determined as $5\,326\,848$~a.u. by utilizing Eqs.~(\ref{e1})-(\ref{e3}), which aligns perfectly with the result reported in Ref.~\cite{cohen06a}.
+It is worth reiterating that in our calculations, we have excluded all degenerate states by considering only the pure state hyperpolarizabilities~\cite{jhanwar82}, as shown in Eqs. (\ref{a9}) and (\ref{a10}) of Appendix~\ref{stark_a}.